Religion in Cuba: Leadership of Fidel Castro

 In the years following the collapse of the Soviet Union, the state adopted a more conciliatory position towards religion and lessened its promotion of atheism.
 In November 1991 the Communist Party began to allow believers into its ranks.
-In July 1992, the constitution was amended to remove the definition of Cuba as being a state based on Marxism–Leninism, and article 42 was added, which prohibited discrimination based on religious belief.
+In July 1992, the constitution was amended to change the designation of Cuba from being an atheist state to being a secular state, and article 42 was added, which prohibited discrimination based on religious belief.
 Small worship centers were legally permitted to exist again.
 In the early 1990s, weekly church-attendance on the island of 11 million was estimated at around 250,000 or about 2% of the population (with an even division between Catholics and Protestants).
 Cuba had fewer priests per inhabitant than any other Latin American country.

 Since 1992, restrictions have been eased, and direct challenges by state institutions to the right to believe eased somewhat, though the Roman Catholic church still faces restrictions of written and electronic communication and can only accept donations from state-approved funding sources.
 The Roman Catholic Church is made up of the Cuban Catholic Bishops' Conference (CCBC), led by Jaime Lucas Ortega y Alamino, Cardinal Archbishop of Havana.
 It has eleven dioceses, 56 orders of nuns, and 24 orders of priests.

 The Cuban Bishops' Conference has severely criticized the US embargo against Cuba and has claimed that the entire population has suffered from it.
 The United States Conference of Catholic Bishops has been influenced by this and has argued for the exclusion of food and medicine from the embargo.

 In January 1998, although he was an anti-communist, Pope John Paul II paid a historic visit to the island, invited by the Cuban government and the Catholic Church in Cuba.
 The pope criticized the US embargo during his visit.
 Pope Benedict XVI visited Cuba in 2012 and Pope Francis visited in 2015.
 In a shift in policy, the Cuban government has issued permits to allow the construction of a new church in Cuba, the first since 1959.

-On October 20, 2008, the first Russian Orthodox Church in Cuba opened during an official ceremony attended by Raul Castro.
+On October 20, 2008, the first Russian Orthodox Church in Cuba opened during an official ceremony attended by Raúl Castro.

-Presidency of Raul Castro
+Leadership of Raúl Castro

 The stance of the Cuban Communist Party began to shift.
 Raúl Castro said in a 2015 televised news conference in which he discussed Pope Francis's September 2015 visit, "I am from the Cuban Communist Party that doesn't allow believers, but now we are allowing it.
 It's an important step."
 Castro indicated he might return to being a practicing Catholic and that he would attend the Masses that the pope celebrates in Cuba.

 Studies appeared that attempted to link Afro-Cuban religions with mental illness.
-The campaign for the eradication of racial discrimination in Cuba was (and still is) used as grounds to forbid the creation of Afro-Cuban institutions because doing so was labeled as racially divisive.
+The campaign for the eradication of racial discrimination in Cuba was used as grounds to forbid the creation of Afro-Cuban institutions because doing so was labeled as racially divisive.

-Strengthened Christian groups, in return, have been detrimental to improvements of LGBT rights and advocate banning abortion in Cuba, which has been legal since 1965.